dfinance/docs/staking/become_a_validator.md

 dncli q block
 ```

-Once the difference between your height and testnet height is small (just a few blocks), you can start the process of registering your account as a validator.
+Once the difference between your height and mainnet height is small (just a few blocks), you can start the process of registering your account as a validator.

 ### Important